-Hand in Hand was the main implementing partner in a major job creation program funded by UN Women in South Africa.
-The program aimed to mobilize 25,000 women around our job creation model.
+Hand in Hand was the main implementing partner in a major job creation programme funded by UN Women in South Africa.
+The programme aimed to mobilise 25,000 women around our job creation model.

-Our three-year, US $3.2 million partnership with CARE International in Rwanda blends the best of both organizations, combining CARE’s experience mobilizing savings groups with Hand in Hand’s expertise training rural populations, mostly women, to start their own businesses.
+Our three-year, US $3.2 million partnership with CARE International in Rwanda blends the best of both organisations, combining CARE’s experience mobilising savings groups with Hand in Hand’s expertise training rural populations, mostly women, to start their own businesses.
 The project is expected to create 80,000 jobs by 2015.

 In 2009, Hand in Hand India was invited by Visão Mundial (World Vision Brazil) to share its approach to training grassroots entrepreneurs.
 The two-year pilot project, funded by the Inter-American Development Bank, resulted in the formation of more than 100 local Self-Help Groups in three provinces of northeast Brazil.